ZiminYue/CosmosVision/README.md

 💡 This step installs CuPy for CUDA 11.8.
 Make sure your GPU supports CUDA 11.8 and your drivers are up to date.

-### 4️⃣ Install other dependencies
+### 4. Install other dependencies

 ```
 pip install -r requirements.txt
 ```

-### 5️⃣ Run the program
+### 5. Run the program

 ```
 python main.py
 ```

-Then the program will launch and display the interactive simulation window!
+Then the program will launch and display the interactive cosmos simulation window!